Medical Imaging Department

 Program Mission Statement

-To educate professionals as radiologic technologists who are able to safely deliver clinical excellence and quality service to the community.
+The mission of the Department of Medical Imaging is to educate professionals as radiologic technologists who are able to safely deliver clinical excellence and quality service to the community.

-- To produce competent entry level graduates.
+- To produce competent, entry level graduates.

 - The student will develop problem solving and critical thinking skills.